Newton Falls, New York: Paper mill

 The paper mill was opened by the Newton family in 1894.
-In 1920, the mill, operated as the Newton Falls Paper Company, was purchased by McGraw-Hill and United Publishers Corporation (Note: after a 1934 bankruptcy reorganizaton United Publishers Corporation assumed the name Chilton Company which it had purchased in 1923) (Note: in 1979, the Chilton Company was purchased by American Broadcasting Companies) to supply paper for the magazines they published.
+In 1920, the mill, operated as the Newton Falls Paper Company, was purchased by McGraw-Hill and United Publishers Corporation (Note: after a 1934 bankruptcy reorganization United Publishers Corporation assumed the name Chilton Company which it had purchased in 1923) (Note: in 1979, the Chilton Company was purchased by American Broadcasting Companies) to supply paper for the magazines they published.
 Each partner held a 50% stake in the mill.

 After the 1978 closure of the iron mine, the mill was the hamlet's largest employer.

 The mill remained with McGraw-Hill/ABC until it was purchased in 1984 by the Swedish multinational company Stora Kopparbergs Bergslag, Sweden's second-largest forest products company, and renamed Papyrus Newton Falls, Inc., in 1989.
 Papyrus was the fine papers division of Stora.
 Later that year it was renamed to Stora Papyrus Newton Falls, Inc. The mill was purchased in 1996 by Appleton Papers Inc., a leading worldwide producer of carbonless paper and the leading U.S. producer of thermal paper.

 It closed in 2000 when Appleton decided to consolidate the operation closer to its home in Kimberly, Wisconsin.

 New paper mill owners, Dennis L. Bunnell and partners and Scotia Investments out of Canada were secured through heavy community involvement.
 The mill reopened on September 7, 2007, under the new name of Newton Falls Fine Paper.
 The paper mill was permanently closed as of June 28, 2011.

 The papermill sustained heavy damage from a fire in September 2025.
 The fire is under investigation by New York State Police - Canton BCI.